 You may have to come up with higher down payments to cut the amount you’re financing in a 30-year fixed loan; or, you may need to do some extra “homework” to find the best loan at a rate you can easily handle.

-The good news is, as the old saying goes in sales, “you only need one.”
-But with the many choices out there, sometimes it’s tough to know what the best “one” is.
+As the old saying goes in sales, “you only need one.”
+But with the many choices out there, it’s sometimes tough to know what the best “one” is.